nmathgithub/nmathgithub/README.md

 - 👋 Hi, I’m @nmathgithub.
+I am a PhD candidate in mathematics at the University of Iowa.
+My area of research lies in hyperbolic partial differential equations (PDEs).
+The PDEs I deal with have applications in traffic flow & biology (specifically chemotaxis).
+I completed both my MS in Applied Mathematics & BS in mathematics with a minors in computer science and music from the University of Tulsa.

 - 👀 I’m interested in artificial intelligence, data science, visualization, mathematics, music, and cricket data!
+My mathematical interests are in partial differential equations, complex analysis, and number theory.

 # I. Machine Learning/Deep Learning/Software Experience